Operation CHASE: CHASE 3

 Coastal Mariner was loaded with 4040 short tons of munitions at the Naval Weapons Station Earle.
 The munitions included 512 tons of explosives.
-Four SOFAR bombs were packed in the explosives cargo hold with booster charges of 500 pounds (227 kg) of TNT to detonate the cargo at a depth of 1000 feet (300 m).
+Four SOFAR bombs were packed in the explosives cargo hold with booster charges of 500 pounds (227 kg) of TNT to detonate the cargo at a depth of 1,000 feet (300 m).
 The United States Coast Guard issued a notice to mariners and the United States Department of Fish and Wildlife and the United States Bureau of Commercial Fisheries sent observers.
 The explosives detonated seventeen seconds after Coastal Mariner slipped below the surface on 14 July 1965.
-The detonation created a 600-foot (200 m) water spout, but was not deep enough to be recorded on seismic instruments.
+The detonation created a 600-foot (200 m) waterspout but was not deep enough to be recorded on seismic instruments.

 CHASE 4

-Santiago Iglesias was loaded with 8715 tons of munitions at the Naval Weapons Station Earle, rigged for detonation at 1000 feet (300 m), and detonated 31 seconds after sinking on 16 September 1965.
+Santiago Iglesias was loaded with 8,715 tons of munitions at the Naval Weapons Station Earle, rigged for detonation at 1,000 feet (300 m), and detonated 31 seconds after sinking on 16 September 1965.

 CHASE 5

-Isaac Van Zandt was loaded with 8000 tons of munitions (including 400 tons of high explosives) at the Naval Base Kitsap and rigged for detonation at 4000 feet (1.2 km).
+Isaac Van Zandt was loaded with 8,000 tons of munitions (including 400 tons of high explosives) at the Naval Base Kitsap and rigged for detonation at 4,000 feet (1.2 km).
 On 23 May 1966 the tow cable parted en route to the planned disposal area.
 Navy tugs USS Tatnuck (ATA-195) and USS Koka (ATA-185) recovered the tow within six hours, but the location of sinking was changed by the delay.

 CHASE 6

 Different sources describe CHASE 6 differently.
-Naval Institute Proceedings indicates Horace Greeley was loaded at the Naval Weapons Station Earle, rigged for detonation at 4000 feet (1.2 km), and detonated on 28 July 1966.
-Other sources describe CHASE 6 as the Liberty ship Robert Louis Stevenson loaded with 2000 tons of explosives at Naval Base Kitsap in July 1967 as part of the ONR and ARPA investigation to detect underwater nuclear tests.
+Naval Institute Proceedings indicates Horace Greeley was loaded at the Naval Weapons Station Earle, rigged for detonation at 4,000 feet (1.2 km), and detonated on 28 July 1966.
+Other sources describe CHASE 6 as the Liberty ship Robert Louis Stevenson loaded with 2,000 tons of explosives at Naval Base Kitsap in July 1967 as part of the ONR and ARPA investigation to detect underwater nuclear tests.
 Robert Louis Stevenson failed to sink as rapidly as had been predicted and drifted into water too shallow to actuate the hydrostatic-pressure detonators.
 The tug Tatnuck involved in towing Robert Louis Stevenson was reported by Proceedings as towing Izaac Van Zandt a year earlier for CHASE 5.